apache/cordova-electron/DOCUMENTATION.md

 #### Load a local HTML using full path

-To load a local HTML file using full path, place your HTML file in the anywhere you would like folder and define a full path to the HTML file in the Electron settings file.
+To load a local HTML file using full path, define a full path to the HTML file in the Electron settings file.

  **Example**
 ```json